Home Invest Startups Tax

-Whichever route you pick (angel platform, AIF, direct equity, or listed), tax + compliance applies.
-What you owe India, how to offset under DTAA, US PFIC overlap.
+Whichever route you pick — angel platform, AIF (Alternative Investment Fund), direct equity, or listed — tax + compliance applies.
+What you owe India, how to offset under DTAA (Double Taxation Avoidance Agreement), US PFIC (Passive Foreign Investment Company) overlap.

 📈